microsoft/nni/docs/en_US/NAS/Overview.md

 2. When applying NAS on a neural network, it needs a unified way to express the search space of architectures, so that it doesn't need to update trial code for different search algorithms.

 [Here](./NasGuide.md) is the user guide to get started with using NAS on NNI.

+## NAS Visualization

+To help users track the process and status of how the model is searched under specified search space, we developed a visualization tool.
+It visualizes search space as a super-net and shows importance of subnets and layers/operations, as well as how the importance changes along with the search process.
+Please refer to [the document of NAS visualization](./Visualization.md) for how to use it.

 ## Reference and Feedback